temporalio/documentation/docs/server-versions-dependencies.md

 ## Dependencies

-Temporal offers official support for, and is tested against, dependencies with the exact versions described below.
+Temporal offers official support for, and is tested against, dependencies with the exact versions described in the `go.mod` file of corresponding release tag (Example, [v1.5.1](https://github.com/temporalio/temporal/tree/v1.5.1) dependencies are documented in [the go.mod for v1.5.1](https://github.com/temporalio/temporal/blob/v1.5.1/go.mod)).

 ### Persistence